 There can be a downside to brewing coffee this way.
 If high cholesterol is a concern, French press coffee can actually increase LDL levels, the kind that causes health problems.
 The oil responsible is called cafestol.
 It gets removed when using paper filters, but levels remain quite high with French press and Turkish coffee, or coffee that is boiled in a pot.
 For people who like a similar taste to French press but prefer having the oils filtered, a vacuum brewing system that uses filters may be more ideal.

 We began using pour-over and never stopped.
-While technically, French press is also a “pour-over” type of system, the difference is in the filter and shape.
-What we love are portability and efficiency that make for a darn good cup of coffee.
 A pour-over is a cone that typically sits atop a coffee cup, though some, like the Chemex, incorporate both a carafe and brewing system in one.
 The pioneer of the pour-over was Melitta at the turn of the 20th Century with the idea that a conical shape adds to the quality of the brew, based upon how the grounds circulate.

-The cone is great when you only need to make one cup, though in our house, we have a larger Chemex as well as several Melitta cones to accommodate our needs.
-While not as environmentally efficient as a French press because filters are used, there are no messy grounds to clean and cafestrol is mostly eliminated, though again, the taste of coffee is different when it’s filtered.
+The cone is great when you only need to make one or two cups.
+While not as environmentally efficient as a French press, there are no messy grounds to clean and cafestrol is mostly eliminated.

 Grind coffee beans to a medium grind.
 Place the filter into the cone and add desired amount of coffee.
 Dampen the grounds by lightly pouring hot water over, allowing them to “bloom”.
 You may also visually see a fizzing or bubbling effect.
 This is carbon dioxide being released.
 Pour water over, in a circular fashion, so as to be sure the grounds are being wet evenly.
 The foam that appears on top within the pour-over is called the crema and is a light brown, or caramel color.
 Repeat until the coffee reaches your needed level.